Quick Start

 Once Deployed, monitor real-time logs and ask the question "Compare amazon and shopify network performance" again:

-$ yc logs
+$ viv logs

 [sgp.1] OK: {"log":"INFO triggered domain=amazon.com"}